library-pals/read-action/README.md

     "bookIsbn": "", // Required.
 The book's ISBN.
     "notes": "", // Notes about the book.
     "dateStarted": "", // Date you started the book (YYYY-MM-DD).
     "dateFinished": "", // Date you finished the book (YYYY-MM-DD).
-The default date is today unless dateStarted is defined, then it is `undefined`.
   }
 }
 ```